Sunil Gavaskar Opts For Shardul and Ishan in New Zealand Game

 While Speaking on Sports Tak, Gavaskar said that Mumbai Indians batter Ishan Kishan should get the nod if Hardik Pandya is unable to bowl.
-Also Read - AFG vs PAK Dream11 Team Prediction ICC T20 World Cup 2021: Captain, Fantasy Cricket Hints- Afghanistan vs Pakistan; Playing 11s, Team News For Today's T20 Match 24 at Dubai International Stadium at 7:30 PM IST October 29 Friday
+Also Read - T20 World Cup: Michael Atherton Backs Rohit Sharma-KL Rahul Opening Pair For Virat Kohli-Led India

 “If Hardik Pandya is not bowling – due to that shoulder injury he sustained in the match against Pakistan – Ishan Kishan has been in brilliant form so I will surely consider him ahead of Pandya”.
-Also Read - WI vs BAN Dream11 Team Prediction, Fantasy Hints T20 World Cup 2021 Match 23: Captain, Vice-Captain And Probable Playing 11s - West Indies vs Bangladesh, Team News For Today's Group 1 T20 Match at Sharjah Cricket Stadium at 3:30 PM IST October 29 Friday
+Also Read - T20 World Cup 2021: All Eyes on Quinton De Kock as South Africa Take on Sluggish Sri Lanka

 He also suggested to go for CSK pacer Shardul Thakur in place of out-of-form Bhuvaneshwar Kumar.